 This international standard applies to electrical vehicle systems and components by describing potential environmental stresses and test requirements recommended for the specific mounting location in or on the vehicle.

 Similarly, this international standard specifies test procedures for lithium-ion traction battery packs and systems for use in electrically propelled road vehicles.
 These procedures specifically provide determination for performance, reliability, and abuse of lithium-ion battery packs.

 This quality and reliability standard was jointly developed by German automotive manufacturers in 2013 to test electronic components in 12V electrical systems.
 It is widely used by European automotive manufacturers to test and validate lithium-ion batteries and powered components.

-Safely testing EV batteries is critically important as advancements in technology produce higher energy densities in lithium-ion batteries.
+Safe EV battery test methods are critically important as advancements in technology produce higher energy densities in lithium-ion batteries.
 As batteries are exposed to extreme environmental conditions and stresses, potential events include overloads, malfunctions, and thermal runaways.
 In some cases, events in a single cell can spread throughout other cells and destroy the entire battery.